deinsoftware/hardhat/README.md

 ![Why we need automation?](automation.png "Be a Geek!")

-Contributions or Beer :beers: will be appreciated :thumbsup:
+Contributions or Beer will be appreciated

 > The Code is Dark and Full of Errors!
 > Console is your friend ... don't be afraid!